Chris Mooney (journalist): Podcast host

 From 2010 to 2013, Mooney served as one of the hosts of the Center for Inquiry podcast Point of Inquiry.
 In June 2013, due to disagreement with Center for Inquiry president Ronald Lindsay over his remarks at a conference focused on women in secularism, Mooney, co-host Indre Viskontas, and producer Adam Isaak announced their resignation from the Point of Inquiry podcast.
 Mooney, Viskontas, and Isaak started a new podcast at Mother Jones, titled Inquiring Minds, and the first episode of the new podcast was released in September 2013.
 On October 10, 2014, Mooney announced his departure from the Inquiring Minds podcast, in order to pursue a new assignment with the Washington Post.

-Affiliations
+Academics

 In 2009, he joined the Center for Collaborative History at Princeton University for the Spring semester as a visiting associate.
 From 2009 to 2010, Mooney was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology.
 In February 2010, Mooney was named a Templeton-Cambridge Journalism Fellow at the Templeton Foundation.

+In 2024 he joined the University of Virginia’s Environmental Institute as a professor to teach courses on science communication.